-A great introductory hike to the Superstition Mountains is the historical Hieroglyphic Trail.
-Easy for some, and moderate for others, this short hike is perfect for families and dogs looking to get a taste of wilderness and see some ancient petroglyphs.
+A great introductory hike to the Superstition Mountains for all levels and ages is the historical Hieroglyphic Trail.
+Easy for some while moderate for others, this short hike is perfect for families and dogs looking to get a taste of wilderness and witness ancient petroglyphs.

-The Hieroglyphic Trail leads you through a field of cactus and up into the Hieroglyphic Canyon where you typically can enjoy a small waterfall with pools of water below.
-Don’t forget to pack your water shoes because if the water is clear you may find yourself wanting to wade in to cool off!
+The Hieroglyphic Trail leads you through a field of cactus and up into the Hieroglyphic Canyon where you can enjoy a small seasonal waterfall with pools of water below.
+The rocks surrounding the waterfall are full of petroglyphs left behind by those before us.

 Beginning from Phoenix, you’ll want to get onto the 60 West, headed towards Gold Canyon.
 This is a small town located right near the Superstition Mountains with access to some of the best views and trails.